Tracking Town Halls:

 During the time I crossed paths with Mike Fitzpatrick, healthcare reform was (and still is) a major issue.
 I supported the Affordable Care Act a.k.a Obamacare — and still do – as a start to addressing medical bankruptcies, the high uninsured and under-insured numbers, job-lock, the unquantifiable psychological trauma people experience dealing with the US healthcare/health insurance system, and even the deaths attributable to those unable to access care.

 I wanted to attend town halls and take my turn at the microphone asking my congressman about his healthcare reform views.
 I also wanted to help shape the dialog for the benefit of the town hall attendees, as I am often moved by what others say.
 Town halls were (are?) an American institution or so I thought.
+I thought the simple thing to do was to call my congressman's office and get the town hall schedule.
+I was naive.
+I thought our representatives welcomed engaged citizens.
+No. I had A LOT to learn.

 I concluded that my congressman had a phobic obsession with avoiding impromptu policy talk.
 He went to extraordinary lengths to control speech.
 He visited umpteen businesses and called them town halls.
 Who challenges a congressman at his or her job?
 These were not real town halls.
+Eventually,all real town halls stopped.

 The log entries reveal a kind of naiveté and indignation on my part that only the uninitiated exhibit.
 I was a political neophyte.By the time this 29-month town hall log ended, I was very schooled in the congressman’s subtle moves to try to derail someone he saw as a political combatant – me.
 I, on the other hand, saw myself as an advocate for the healthcare law, one who unwittingly unmasked a politician who was, as I saw it, faking it by going to extraordinary lengths to avoid real dialog at town halls.